Logo Voyage

-Cumbernauld is a town on Clydeside in central Scotland, 13 miles northeast of Glasgow, with a population of 50,530 in 2020.
-The town lies close to attractive countryside along the canal and up in the Campsie Fells.
+Cumbernauld is a town on Clydeside in central Scotland, 13 miles northeast of Glasgow, with a population of 50,500 in 2022.
+Its centre is a drab vista of 1960s "New Town" concrete plazas and shopping centres, and most visitors are just stopping over on the way to the Highlands.
+However it's close to attractive countryside along the canal and up in the Campsie Fells.

 Understand